CesiumGS/cesium/Source/Scene/ModelExperimental/CustomShaderGuide/README.md

   // Regardless of the mode, this always takes in a material and modifies it in place.
   fragmentShaderText: `
     void fragmentMain(FragmentInput fsInput, inout czm_modelMaterial material) {
-        // code goes here. e.g. to set the diffuse color to solid red: material.diffuse = vec3(1.0, 0.0, 0.0);
+        // code goes here. e.g. to set the diffuse color to a translucent red: material.diffuse = vec3(1.0, 0.0, 0.0);
+        material.alpha = 0.5;
     }
   `,
 });